 The Tawny owl is probably Britain’s most common and widespread owl species.
 Its characteristic “twit-twoo”, which is actually a repeated succession of two different calls (“kee-wick” and “hoo-hooo”), is frequently heard in our woodlands, parks and gardens, particularly during the winter.
 Despite being often-heard, it is rarely seen, preferring to stay in tree hollows or tight against tree trunks during the daytime away from the attention of mobbing birds.

 That which follows is a summary of Tawny owl natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The Tawny owl at a glance

 Eleven subspecies described, probably only eight valid; British subspecies Strix aluco sylvatica lighter in colour and heavier than the type (S. a. aluco) race.

 Size: Reasonably small owl, with adults standing 30-46cm (12-18 in.) tall and weighing between 380-660g (13-23 oz.).
 It has a wingspan of 81–96 cm (32–38 in.).

 Colour/Appearance: Reddish-brown above, paler underside.
 Dark feathers around face; dark eyes.
 Two or three colour morphs found in Britain — brown, grey and rufous (red) — with some intermediates described.
 Some authorities do not separate rufous and brown morphs.
 Some indication that different colour morphs may have differing survival probabilities associated with risk of predation, metabolism and immune system strength.

 Distribution: Most common owl of central Europe.
 Found throughout UK year-round, but apparently absent from Ireland; rare visitors to islands (e.g. Isle of Wight).
 RSPB estimated breeding population of 19,400 birds.